 The 1C:Enterprise user interface concept enhances user experience with 1C:Enterpise-based applications.
-It complies with the modern standards.
+It complies with modern standards.

 - Main window